The Hopf category of Frobenius algebras: Dualities

-Furthermore, we can adapt a theorem stating the existence of an ismorphism between the opposite universal acting bialgebra of any algebraic structure and the universal acting bialgebra of its dual \cite[Thm.
-4.16.]{AGV}.
-However, this holds more generally for measurings.
-We formulate the theorem in the case of Frobenius algebras.
+Recall from \cite[Thm.
+4.16.]{AGV} the existence of an ismorphism between the opposite universal acting bialgebra of any $\Omega$-algebra and the universal acting bialgebra of its dual.
+One can show a similar duality for general measurings.
+We formulate this result here in the case of Frobenius algebras.